greenwood-capital-tagline-logo

 A. Fee Schedule

-Greenwood Capital offers services on a fee-only basis.
-Depending on the custodian you select, you could incur separate and additional fees for investment advisory/management, trading execution, and custodial services; or a bundled fee for trading execution and custodial services.
+Greenwood Capital operates on a fee-only basis.
+Financial planning fees are detailed in the Financial Planning Engagement Letter.
+For Investment Advice, clients incur separate and additional fees for investment advisory/management, trading execution, and custodial services; or a bundled fee for trading execution and custodial services.

 1. Investment Advisory Fees